 A report by the Stanford Law School Immigrants’ Rights Clinic, on behalf of the Northern California Collaborative for Immigrant Justice (NCCIJ) explains the already dire need for removal defense representation in the Bay Area.
 The report found that over:

 Research shows that the removal of these (often) primary breadwinners from the family unit pushes families into the brink of poverty and homelessness, and can leave U.S. citizen children without parents to care for them.
 Public health insurance programs, foster care services, and other city and county social assistance programs suffer increased costs as a consequence.

-In addition to the deleterious economic impacts of losing a family member to detention, studies have found that children whose parents were detained and facing the threat of deportation exhibited significant negative behavioral and emotional changes.
+In addition to the deleterious economic impacts of losing a family member to detention, studies have found that children whose parents were detained and faced the threat of deportation exhibited significant negative behavioral and emotional trauma.
 As such, not only do families and our local communities experience economic hardship, they also endure psychological turmoil when a family member is detained and/or deported.

 Recent studies show the extremely damaging psychological and physical impact on children if their parents are apprehended detained and/or deported.

 In addition to the severe psychological impact of depression and anxiety, inability to focus in or attend school, children also see an increased risk of self-harm.
 The student population of the Oakland Unified School District (OUSD) shows that approximately 11,000 Oakland students are English language learners, which is 30% of the entire student population.
 Over 8,000 of OUSD English Language Learner students were born in the U.S., indicating that one or more of their family members are foreign born and that the students are in mixed status families.
 At present, 5,066 OUSD students are foreign-born, from countries that include:

 Such diverse immigrant populations exist throughout our region and have long made Alameda County their home.